> Oregon Dept. of Forestry - Public Affairs Office disseminated the

 > their majority count in awarding $16.4 million in grants for this year.

-> The commission first signaled a sea change last fall in rejecting a
+> The commission first signaled a sea change last fall in

 U.S.